Gravity Forms Google Sheets

 Google Sheets Settings

-Use this setting to select an existing Google Sheet or create a new one.
+Use these settings to select an existing Google Sheet or create a new one.
+There are three steps to connecting a spreadsheet to a Google Sheets feed.

-If you have an existing spreadsheet already in Google Sheets, you can select it using “Select Existing Sheet.”
+If you have an existing spreadsheet already in Google Sheets, you can select it using “Connect Existing Sheet.”

-After selecting the Google Sheet, you will be presented with the option to select which sheet (or “tab”) to use in the spreadsheet.
+After connecting and selecting the spreadsheet, you will be presented with the option to select which sheet (or “tab”) to use in the spreadsheet.

 Create New Sheet